 A lot of the time, websites will be on the same hosting platform for years.
 But once they’re redesigned with a lot of new, resource-heavy features, they get extremely slow.
 You’ll then find that not as many people are using the site because it takes forever to load pages.

-A good option for hosting is SiteGround because they offer excellent hosting options for businesses of all sizes, especially for websites built on WordPress.
+An option we recommend for hosting is SiteGround because they offer excellent hosting options for businesses of all sizes, especially for websites built on WordPress.

-Siteground hosting is fast; their support is knowledgeable, fast and friendly, and they have 24/7 support.
+Siteground hosting is fast, their support is knowledgeable and they have 24/7 support.
 When you select a new hosting provider, ask yourself:

 - Is my web hosting going to be faster?